isnieto/chat-react-node-mongodb/README.md

 - Level III : Perform the project with TypeScript.
 Surprise the mentor: add any functionality you see useful or customization in front you want;)

-## Observations:
+## Credentials:

-- Enviroment variable are for exercise purposes under .env_template
+- Enviroment variables are for exercise purposes under ./server/env_template
-- jwt credential are also unser 'credentials.txt'.
+- jwt credentials are also under './server/credentials.txt'.
 This file hast to be placed in following folder ./server/app/.
 Its name has to be modified to 'jwt.keys.json'